orientechnologies/orientdb-labs/Studio-Server-Management.md

 # Server Management
 This is the section to work with OrientDB Server as DBA/DevOps.
 This control panel coming from OrientDB 2.1 Studio has been enriched with several new features for the new [Enterprise Edition](http://orientdb.com/enterprise/).

-On the top of the page you can chose your server visualize its system information and then navigate all statistics and facts related to it through the available tabs.
+On the top of the page you can chose your server, visualize its system information and then navigate all statistics and facts related to it through the available tabs.

 ## Overview
 This panel summarizes all the most important information about the current cluster: